ole-tange/OCRmyPDF/docs/batch.rst

 Parallel <https://www.gnu.org/software/parallel/>`__ to apply OCRmyPDF to multiple files at once.

-Both ``parallel`` and ``ocrmypdf`` will try to use all available processors.
-To maximize parallelism without overloading your system with processes, consider using ``parallel -j 2`` to limit parallel to running two jobs at once.
+OCRmyPDF uses ``tesseract``, which has internal parallelization.
+Unfortunately this parallelization works very badly if many ``tesseract`` are run in parallel.

+Luckily it is possible to disable the parallelization in ``tesseract`` with ``OMP_THREAD_LIMIT=1``.

-This command will run all ocrmypdf all files named ``*.pdf`` in the current directory and write them to the previous created ``output/`` folder.
+This command will run ocrmypdf on all files named ``*.pdf`` in the current directory and write them to the previously created ``output/`` folder.
 It will not search subdirectories.

+It will run one job per CPU thread in parallel.
+So if you have a 4 core 8 thread CPU, it will run 8 jobs in parallel.

 The ``--tag`` argument tells parallel to print the filename as a prefix whenever a message is printed, so that one can trace any errors to the